palantir/osdk-ts/.changeset/lovely-news-talk.md

 "@osdk/react": patch
 ---

-Fixes dependencies for other packages
+Adjusts dependencies on @osdk/client and @osdk/api to work with prerelease packages